Brice Marden: Exhibitions

-Marden has participated in hundreds of group exhibitions, and has also been the subject of numerous one-person shows and retrospectives.
+Marden participated in hundreds of group exhibitions, and his work has also been the subject of numerous one-person shows and retrospectives.
 His first solo show in New York was held at the Bykert Gallery in 1966.
-In 1972, his work was showcased at Documenta 5 in Kassel.
-His first museum show was the 1975 retrospective at the Solomon R. Guggenheim Museum, in New York.
+In 1972, his work was showcased at Documenta 5 in Kassel, Germany.
+His first museum show was the 1975 retrospective at the Solomon R. Guggenheim Museum in New York City.
 In 1991, Marden was a participant in the Connections series of the Museum of Fine Arts, Boston, for which the artist juxtaposed about three dozen of his abstract canvases and works on paper and marble with works from the permanent collection by the likes of Édouard Manet, Paul Gauguin, Goya, James Ensor, and Francisco de Zurbarán.
-Other solo exhibitions include “Brice Marden: Cold Mountain” Dia Center for the Arts, New York (1991, traveled to Walker Art Center, Minneapolis; the Menil Collection, Houston; Museo Nacional Centro de Arte Reina Sofia, Madrid; and Städtisches Kunstmuseum, Bonn, Germany) and “Work Books 1964–1995,” Staatliche Graphische Sammlung, Munich (1997, traveled to Kunstmuseum Winterthur, Switzerland; Wexner Center for the Arts, Columbus, Ohio; Fogg Art Museum, Harvard University, Cambridge, Massachusetts; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Miami Art Museum; and the Carnegie Museum of Art, Pittsburgh).
-In the fall of 2006, New York's Museum of Modern Art, New York, presented "Brice Marden: A Retrospective of Paintings and Drawings".
+In the fall of 2006, New York's Museum of Modern Art presented "Brice Marden: A Retrospective of Paintings and Drawings".
 The MoMA called the exhibition "an unprecedented gathering of [Marden's] work, with more than fifty paintings and an equal number of drawings, organized chronologically, drawn from all phases of the artist's career."
 The show traveled to the San Francisco Museum of Modern Art in early 2007, and finally to Berlin's Hamburger Bahnhof, Museum für Gegenwart in the summer of that year.
 Originally, Marden was not enthusiastic about the idea.
 The works were divided into two periods: from the mid-sixties to the mid-eighties and then the mid-eighties up to the present.
-It allowed the artist to reassess his previous works and focus on future works.
+However, in the end it allowed the artist to reassess his previous works and focus on future works.